-26. We are taking the opportunity of the Partial Review of Purbeck Local Plan Part 1 (PLP1) to review our approach to heathland mitigation and check whether it is still appropriate.
-Any revised policy approach will still need to demonstrate that development will not adversely affect the integrity of the protected heathlands and we will continue to work closely with Natural England to ensure this.
+27. As part of the Local Plan Review, we have taken the opportunity to review our approach to heathland mitigation and check whether it is still appropriate, bearing in mind that any revised policy approach would still need to demonstrate that development will not adversely affect the integrity of the protected heathlands.
+We have continued to work closely with Natural England to ensure this and will do so in the future.